Drip Irrigation System Cost Guide: Average UK Prices 2026

 What is a solar drip irrigation system?

-A solar drip irrigation system uses solar energy to power a pump that distributes water through the irrigation system.
-This type of setup can be very useful in gardens where access to electricity is limited or where homeowners want to reduce overall energy use.
+A solar drip irrigation system uses solar power to run a small pump or controller.
+This can be useful in gardens where there is no easy access to an outdoor power supply.

 Ready to get a price for your home improvement project?